Kaun?

-Kaun? is a 1999 Indian Hindi-language psychological horror film directed by Ram Gopal Varma, written by Anurag Kashyap and starring Urmila Matondkar, Manoj Bajpayee and Sushant Singh.
-It was shot in 15 days making it one the lowest recorded time to complete and wrap up shoot in Indian cinema history.
-The film was dubbed into Telugu as Yevaru? and in Japanese as Stormy Night.
+Kaun? is a 1999 Indian Hindi-language psychological thriller film directed by Ram Gopal Varma, written by Anurag Kashyap and starring Urmila Matondkar, Manoj Bajpayee and Sushant Singh.
+It was shot in 15 days, making it one of the lowest recorded time to complete and wrap up shoot in Indian cinema history.

 The film was remade into Kannada as Shock (2010).
+According to the Hindustan Times, Kaun? enjoys a near cult status today.